 Key Activities

-Key activities for the Policy Division include:
+Key activities for informing policy:

 - Enhancing FPG’s participation in various policy environments by leveraging our extensive subject matter expertise and experience.
 Examples include: